palikhov/CnM_5e_core/Deadly-Frontier-DMnPlayers-Guide.md

 Instead of rewarding a fixed amount, for Exploration and Social Interaction players receive a percentage of the XP required for them to get from their current level to the next \(calculated from the base XP of their level to the next, not including XP they've earned in between.\)

 They may receive a higher or lower percentage depending on the their tier of play compared to the magnitude of their accomplishment.

+Main goals for receiving experience points: exploring, get friends and allies and survive in combats.

 ## Gaining Levels